JacekJagosz/CUDA_course/0_FinalProject/Report.md

 It is CUDA's problem too, as even their own samples are using a deprecated API, which is still implemented in CUDA but AMD didn't bother.

 When I increased saxpy's element number 100 times after a few seconds the GPU hang and I got artifacts all over the screen.
 I must have filled the GPU memory, but it is bad the GPU driver couldn't recover and the PC required a hard reset.

+Vega's capability version is too high for its own good, and AMD's own functions don't know what to return `MapSMtoCores for SM 9.0 is undefined.
+Default to use 128 Cores/SM`.
+This in turn returns the wrong value, as 128 is correct for RDNA, but for GCN it should be 64.

 ## Performance
 ### Test systems